Emergency Physician Resource Team Overview

 Qualifications

-Currently, the EPRT is recruiting physicians who have an emergency medicine designation through the Canadian College of Family Physicians (CCFP-EM) or the Royal College of Physicians and Surgeons of Canada (FRCPC-EM).
+Currently, the EPRT is recruiting physicians who have an emergency medicine designation through the Canadian College of Family Physicians (CCFP-EM) or the Royal College of Physicians and Surgeons of Canada (FRCPC-EM), or who have extensive emergency department experience.

 You must be registered and in good standing with the College of Physicians and Surgeons of BC and be willing and able to work at any Emergency Department in the province.